ElBuenAnvita/CrunchyRP/README.md

 ## Releases
 You can download a prebuilt [releases](https://github.com/ElBuenAnvita/CrunchyRP/releases) NSIS installer for this app.
-> The app could be shown as a virus because a lack of an certificate (We don't have money!)
+> The app may be shown as a virus because a lack of an certificate (We don't have money!)

 ## Building yourself
 So you have chosen... __death__!